flexera-public/sca-codeinsight-reports-third-party-evidence/README.md

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
-From the summary page of each Code Insight project it is possible to *generate* the **Third Party Indicators Report** via the Custom Report Framework.
+From the summary page of each Code Insight project it is possible to *generate* the **Third Party Evidence Report** via the Custom Report Framework.
 Once this report is selected the second project for comparison can be selected

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated: